DHZ-calendar/SchoolCalendar/README.md

 What about the first hour slot?
 Why is it still gray and it doesn't turn into green?
 Simple enough, Dante is by Virgilio's, we have added an absence block for him at that time.

 So good so far: let us now add a Math class during the first hour slot on Monday morning.
-Just repeat the same procedure with Gauss: notice that when you press the button `Assign lecture` under Gauss' square, the Italian lecture we added earlier will appear split in half: this is to let you add more than one teacher during the same course.
+Just repeat the same procedure with Gauss: notice that when you press the button `Assign lecture` under Gauss' square, the Italian lecture we added earlier will appear split in half: this is to let you add more than one teacher during the same hour slot.

 ![HourSlotSplit](readme_pics/Hour_Slot_split.png)

-Before starting to add lectures in the other course, try to click the downward arrow in the teachers' box in the right column: it will show you a summary of how many hours does the teacher still need to do in the course.
+Before starting to add courses in the other course, try to click the downward arrow in the teachers' box in the right column: it will show you a summary of how many hours does the teacher still need to do in the course.

 Ok, move on right now in class 2A (using the menu at the top left corner).
 Try to add a lecture for Dante; as you can see, Monday is off limits: first hour Dante is as usual by Virgilio, second hour instead there would be a conflict with course 1A.
 It is shown in red.